Variable Selection for Kernel Two-Sample Tests: Real data examples

-\Jie{ Finally, we study the performance of \Jie{variable selection} on a healthcare dataset~\citep{wang2022improving} that records information for healthy people and Sepsis patients.
+Finally, we study the performance of {variable selection} on a healthcare dataset~\citep{wang2022improving} that records information for healthy people and Sepsis patients.
 This dataset consists of $D=39$ features from $m=20771$ healthy people and $n=2891$ Sepsis patients.
-We take training samples with sample sizes $m_{\text{Tr}}=20000, n_{\text{Tr}}=2000$ and specify the reamining as validation samples.
-We quantify the performance of \Jie{variable selection} as the testing power on testing samples with sample size $m_{\text{Te}}=n_{\text{Te}}=100$, which are selected randomly from the validation sample sets. }
+We take training samples with sample sizes $m_{\text{Tr}}=20000, n_{\text{Tr}}=2000$ and specify the remaining as validation samples.
+We quantify the performance of {variable selection} as the testing power on testing samples with sample size $m_{\text{Te}}=n_{\text{Te}}=100$.
+The testing power is computed based on randomly selected samples and their associated labels from the validation sample sets, with a significance level of $0.05$.
+We repeat the testing procedure for $2000$ independent trials and report the average testing power in Table~\ref{tab:MSRC:full}.

-\Jie{ Fig.~\ref{fig:health:feature} reports the top $10$ features selected by various approaches based on the training samples.
-We repeat the experiment of testing for $2000$ independent trials and report the averaged testing power for various approaches in Table~\ref{tab:MSRC:full}.
-From the Table, we can see that methods \textsf{Quadratic MMD (App.)} and \textsf{Quadratic MMD (Exact.)} perform the best, and the intersection of those selected features are
+We report the top $5$ features selected by various approaches based on the training samples in Figure~\ref{fig:my_label}.
+From the Table, we can see that methods \textsf{Quadratic MMD} and \textsf{Linear MMD} perform the best, and the intersection of those selected features are~ pulse,~Bicarbonate,~Alkaline Phosphatase.